 Spectroscopy and dynamics in helium droplets

 Spectroscopy and dynamics in liquid microjets

 Spectroscopy and Dynamics in Liquid Microjets

-Femtosecond time-resolved photoelectron spectroscopy (TRPES) on liquid microjets is used to study the ultrafast dynamics of species of interest in high vapor pressure solvents.
-By monitoring the time evolving kinetic energy of the detached electron, we are able to record decay lifetimes, solvation timescales, and binding energies of a wide variety of solutes.
+Femtosecond time-resolved photoelectron spectroscopy on liquid microjets (LPES) is used to study the ultrafast dynamics of solutes in high vapor pressure solvents.
+By monitoring the time-evolving kinetic energy of the detached electron, we are able to record transient lifetimes, solvation timescales, and binding energies of a wide variety of species.